 The iPhone XS Max (pronounced 'Ten S Max') was the largest smartphone Apple had ever released when it launched in September 2018.
 With a 6.5-inch display, hardly any screen bezel, and the now-iconic top-screen notch, it was a dominating presence in the hand.

 The new set of Apple smartphones led the tech giant to drop the iPhone XS Max from its stores to simplify the product range, but it's still available from retailers and carriers – and at a lower cost than when it launched.

 While the iPhone XS Max was the largest and most expensive iPhone at launch with its 6.5-inch display, it's been surpassed in both size and cost by premium Android flagships.
 The phone still dominates your pocket, which was a bold statement from a firm that had resisted expanding its phones' screen sizes to the same enormous degree as its Android rivals.

-For those who crave more screen for video and gaming on the go, the expansive display of the iPhone XS Max (and newer iPhone 11 Pro Max) will be a welcome addition to Apple’s lineup, while those wanting a premium experience without the supersized dimensions can take comfort that it’s launched alongside the smaller iPhone XS – though if you want small, the iPhone 12 mini is the tiniest iPhone in years.
+For those who crave more screen for video and gaming on the go, the expansive display of the iPhone XS Max (and newer iPhone 12 Pro Max) are a welcome part of Apple’s lineup, while those wanting a premium experience without the supersized dimensions can take comfort that it’s launched alongside the smaller iPhone XS – though if you want small, the iPhone 12 mini is the tiniest iPhone in years.

-And while it misses out on the iPhone 11 Pro Max's truly impressive night photography, the iPhone XS Max retains nearly all the perks inherited by its replacement.
+And while it misses out on the iPhone 12 Pro Max's truly impressive night photography, the iPhone XS Max retains nearly all the perks inherited by its replacement.
 For a lower cost, you're still getting a plus-sized iPhone with the best iOS has to offer (with all the perks of iOS 14) and a great display for binging media.

 Watch our 48-hour review of the iPhone XS and iPhone XS Max video below